How to Build a Taxi App like Uber & What’s the Cost?

 Developed for passengers, this app should have intuitive features.
 Depending on the technology and platforms you choose, it will take between 500 and 700 hours of work to produce the following feature set:

-- Card details – Successful apps allow users to save their card details so they can be charged automatically without having to enter them for each payment.
+• Card details – Successful apps allow users to save their card details to be charged automatically without having to enter them for each payment.

-- Tracking – This feature lets users plan better, as they can see how far away a taxi is, its estimated arrival time, and route.
+• Tracking – This feature lets users plan better, as they can see how far away a taxi is, its estimated arrival time, and its route.

-- Notifications – Passengers don’t want to miss out on key events such as booking confirmations, taxi arrivals, the end of a trip, payment confirmations, etc. Enabling push notifications and sending SMS covers this.
-Vendors such as Twilio, Nexmo, Sinch can do this for you.
+• Notifications – Passengers don’t want to miss out on key events such as booking confirmations, taxi arrivals, the end of a trip, payment confirmations, etc. Enabling push notifications and sending SMS covers this.
+Vendors such as Twilio, Nexmo, and Sinch can do this for you.

-- Driver’s review/rating – This incents drivers to behave and perform professionally and gives passengers have an organic knowledge pool they can use to check their driver’s history.
+• Driver’s review/rating – This incents drivers to behave and perform professionally and gives passengers a knowledge pool to check their driver’s history.

-- Profile management – Passengers can change addresses, their payment options, use a different mobile number, etc. Having this feature lets you capture their updated information and provide delightful service across locations.
+• Profile management – Passengers can change addresses and payment options, use a different mobile number, etc. Having this feature lets you capture their updated information and provide delightful service across locations.

 Driver App